-The German watchmaker Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Chronoswiss Pacific collection that includes a pair of chronographs and a three-hand watch.
-As usual, all versions are powered by Swiss made movements.
-According to the officially disseminated specification lists, the new timekeepers will be presented in slightly oversized bodies 43 millimeters in diameter that seem to be absolutely adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.
+Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Pacific Collection that includes a pair of chronographs and a three-hander.
+As usual, all versions are powered by Swiss-made movements.
+According to the officially disseminated specification lists, the new timekeepers will be presented in slightly oversized bodies 43 millimeters in diameter that seem to be adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.

-If the new Chronoswiss Pacific watches look somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.
+If the new Pacific Collection looks somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.

-Judging by the look of the new timepieces, the German watchmaker probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.
+Judging by its look, Chronoswiss probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.